JayaniNaw/Data-Analysis-and-Visualisation/README.md

 # Research Question
-What factors influence the variation in salary ranges across different job titles and agencies in New York City government job postings, and how can data visualization help identify these patterns?
+What factors influence the variation in salary ranges across different job titles and agencies in New York City government job postings, and how can data visualisation help identify these patterns?

 # Dataset Information
 Data Source : https://data.cityofnewyork.us/City-Government/Jobs-NYC-Postings/kpav-sd4t/about_data </br>